Telescope Array Bursts, Radio Pulses and Axion Quark Nuggets: Numerical Estimates

 The crucial point of our analysis can be formulated as follows.
 This radio pulse must be synchronized with an event within TA burst within $10\,\mu$s because the TA burst and the radio emission are originated from the same location emitted at the same instant and both signals propagate with the speed of light along the same direction to be detected within $\sim \rm km^2$ area.

 It is important to emphasize that such strong synchronization must hold even if the TA bursts are not related to any lightning events and can be easily discriminated from much stronger radio emission which always accompany lightnings.
-Therefore, such synchronization between the radio pulses and the TA bursts, if observed, can be easily distinguished from any other possible correlation between radio emission and conventional lightning events.
-The correlation between flashes and radio emission during thunderstorms is well known and well documented generic feature of the the lightning discharges, see \cite{GUREVICH2003228} with large number of references on the original literature.
+Therefore, such synchronization between the radio pulses and the TA bursts, if observed, can be easily distinguished from any other possible correlation between radio emission and conventional lightning events, see Sect. \ref{mimic} for the details.